ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 const formattedPokemon = formatSavedItem(
 	pokemonEntity,
 	savedPokemon,
-	// As in GetItemCommand, attributes will filter the formatted item { attributes: [...] }
+	// As in GetItem commands, attributes will filter the formatted item { attributes: [...] }
 )
 ```